and47/8queens_ext/README.md

-# See main.py for how to run.
-To run from command line, see script.py
+# See `main.py` for a demo of how to run.
+To run from command line, see `script.py`

-Memory use can likely be improved if two sets (for hashed solutions and deadends) in solver.py are replaced with BitSets: https://rednafi.com/python/mixins/#bitset
+For further info, please see this github repo description and documention in `board.py` and `solver.py`.
+Tested with Python 3.10+.